epipolarity/Decode-Drawings-V5/readme.md

 This was the reason my V3 decoder struggled, as I did not have a good method for compensating for this elongation.
 I had a bad method, based on correction factors, based on observervation, but not based on geometry.

 The green line in the image above represents my solution to this, which I believe is related to the fisheye camera projection model.
 This does not preserve straight lines in an image, but has the desirable property that the mid point of the ball is projected to the mid point of where the edges of the ball are projected on the image 'plane' (actually the surface of a sphere).
-In this model image coordinates are treated as angles from the optical centre, rather than cartesian coordinates on a plane.
+In this model, image coordinates are treated as angles from the optical centre, rather than cartesian coordinates on a plane.

-We still have to convert from cartesian pixel coordinates to these angular coordinates, but this is possible if we know (or estimate, or fine-tune through trial and error) the camera focal length and optical centre, and much simpler than what I was doing with correction factors previously.
+We still have to convert from cartesian pixel coordinates to these angular coordinates, but this is possible if we know (or estimate) the camera focal length and optical centre, and much simpler than what I was doing with correction factors previously.

 ## Stage 1 - Ball Detection